maxsloef/arxiv-automation/README.md

 An automated tool that searches for mechanistic interpretability papers on arXiv, summarizes them using Claude, and sends daily email digests.

-*(Note: This project was assembled through pure vibes and cosmic intuition.
+*(Note: This project, including this README, was assembled through pure vibes and cosmic intuition.
 I/Claude coded first and asked questions later.
 The git history reads like jazz improvisation.
 May the programming gods have mercy on our souls. ✨)*

 ## Features